Sellf/docs/source/includes/_companies.md

 > The above command returns 200 with no content.

-This endpoint deletes a specific person.
-Deleting a person implies that even all the associated entities are deleted, except for the associated company.
+This endpoint deletes a specific company.
+Deleting a company implies that even all the associated entities are deleted, except for the associated company.

 ### HTTP Request